 Why Film in France?

-France offers an extraordinary variety of filming locations—from historic châteaux and world-class museums to modern cityscapes, Alpine peaks, vineyards, and Mediterranean coastlines.
-Iconic Paris locations include the Eiffel Tower and the Louvre Museum, among the most sought-after filming sites in the world.
+France gives you a huge range of filming locations.
+You can shoot at historic châteaux, world-class museums, modern cityscapes, Alpine peaks, vineyards, and Côte d'Azur coastlines.
+Iconic Paris sites include the Eiffel Tower and the Louvre Museum, two of the most filmed places on earth.

 Historical Sites